helm/charts/stable/datadog/README.md

 By default, the Datadog Agent runs in a DaemonSet.
 It can alternatively run inside a Deployment for special use cases.

-**Note:** simultaneous DaemonSet + Deployment installation within a single release will soon be deprecated, requiring two releases to achieve this.
+**Note:** simultaneous DaemonSet + Deployment installation within a single release will be deprecated in a future version, requiring two releases to achieve this.

 ### Secret